 Now, he says, "there's a 'wow' moment every day with her."

 Many of them come when Quense fields grounders at third base, her old position, where she regularly makes diving plays in practice.
-Others come when she's at the plate, where she is hitting .547 with 17 RBIs, a year after finishing at .506 with 27 RBIs.
+Others come when she's at the plate, where she is hitting .547 with 17 runs batted in, a year after finishing at .506 with 27 RBIs.

 Asked what Quense needs to improve, Chichilitti paused.

-"There's not much," he said, eventually coming up with something: "In some situations, it might be a little bit better to take a walk."
+"There's not much," he said, eventually coming up with, "In some situations, it might be a little bit better to take a walk."